Wynntils/Antiope/README.md

 # discord-game-sdk4j

-This project provides Java bindings for the
+This project provides Java bindings for the rich presence portion of the [Discord GameSDK](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide).
-[Discord GameSDK](https://discordapp.com/developers/docs/game-sdk/sdk-starter-guide).

 The intent of this fork is to provide rich presence support for [Wynntils/Artemis](https://github.com/Wynntils/artemis).